strawberry-graphql/strawberry/docs/02_types/union.md

 Whenever we return a `MediaItem` in our schema, we might get an `Audio`, a `Video` or an `Image`.
-Note that members of a union type need to be concrete object types; you cannot create a union type out of interfaces or other unions.
+Note that members of a union type need to be concrete object types; you cannot create a union type out of interfaces, other unions or scalars.

 A good usecase for unions would be on a search field for example: